Student Policy and Procedures For Resolving University 504/ADA Accommodation Disputes

 - The vice president/designee will issue an implementation letter within ten (10) working days of receipt of the ARB findings.
 The vice president/designee has the authority to accept, reject, or modify the findings of the ARB.
 The vice president/designee's decision is final and ends the formal University 504/ADA Accommodation Disputes Resolution process.

 - The above deadlines can be modified, upon request from either party or the ARB, if all parties agree to the modifications.
-If satisfactory resolution is not obtained through the Grievance Procedure, the student may proceed in seeking a resolution by contacting the U.S. Department of Education’s Office for Civil Rights (OCR) in San Francisco, California.
+If the student is dissatisfied by the resolution, they are encouraged to continue reviewing their concerns with the Dean of Students office.

 IV.
 Accommodation Review Board